MENU

 Not enough liquids

 Liquids like water, preferably filtered or bottled, and juice add fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.
 People with constipation should drink enough of these liquids every day, about eight 8-ounce glasses.
-Other beverages like coffee and soft drinks that contain caffeine have a dehydrating effect, and we should avoid it.
+Other beverages, like coffee and soft drinks containing caffeine, have a dehydrating effect, and we should avoid them.

 What causes constipation? – Lack of exercise